-Deployment to locate and apprehend a person should be governed by three benchmark factors:
+Deployment to locate and apprehend a suspect should be governed by three benchmark factors:

 - I. The severity of the crime; - II.
-The degree and IMMEDIACY of the person of interests threatening actions against officers and the public; and - III.
-Whether the person is actively resisting arrest or attempting to evade arrest.
+The degree and IMMEDIACY of the suspects threatening actions against officers and the public; and - III.
+Whether the suspect is actively resisting arrest or attempting to evade arrest.